 Gtech AirRam MK2

-Design & Accessories – Simple but effective upright hoover with a telescopic handle and headlights to better see dirt.
+Design & Accessories – Simple but effective upright vacuum with a telescopic handle and headlights to better see dirt.

 Usability & Performance – Easy to operate and compatible with all flooring types.
 Capable of reaching under furniture thanks to it’s horizontal ‘ultra-low’ profile.
 Contains a motorized roller brush and operates for up to 40 minutes on a single charge.

-Value – Costing a little under £200 this is a mid-priced model that is ideal for those looking for a floor-only cordless hoover.
+Value – Costing a little under £200 this is a mid-priced model that is ideal for those looking for a floor-only cordless vacuum.

 We rated the GTech AirRam MK2 8.7/10 you can read our entire review here.